rspamd/rspamd/rmilter/index.md

 -   Clamav scanning (via unix or tcp socket).
 -   Rspamd scanning
--   Spf checking (via libspf2) - deprecated
--   Greylisting with memcached upstream
+-   Greylisting with redis upstream
--   Ratelimit with memcached upstream
+-   Ratelimit with redis upstream
--   Auto-whitelisting (internal and via memcached upstream)
+-   Auto-whitelisting (internal and via redis upstream)
 -   Replies check (whitelisting replies to sent messages)
 -   Passing messages and/or their headers to beanstalk servers